kkdd-ddkk/py-drill/README.md

 - No statistics is collected
 - Input - a csv format
-- Сan highlight words by using /.../.
+- Сan highlight words by using curly braces like this `{highlight me}`.